cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_01_ads_db.md

 Purpose: Create a Secret with password for Postgres superuser

 - Specify a **Secret** `ads-db-secrets` of type `opaque` with an element whose key is `PG_PASSWORD` and with a value of your choice which will become the PostgreSQL master password.
 You will have to base64 encode the password before entering it into the YAML file.
 Save the **Secret** under the filename `ads-db-secrets.yaml` in folder `k8s-bulletinboard/ads`.
 Do not forget to specify proper labels for component and module!
+To can take any String as a master password, but if you want a random string you could do e.g. `openssl rand -base64 15 | base64` which will already give you a random password base64 encoded.

 - Now call `kubectl apply -f ads-db-secret.yaml` to create the **Secret**.